-Travel burnout is something that affects many travellers, particularly those who are adventuring solo.
+Travel burnout is something that affects many travelers, particularly those who are adventuring solo.
 The amount of time it takes before it kicks in varies from person to person.
 For some, all it takes is a few days, but for others, it takes months of being on the road before the tell-tale signs appear.

-As its name suggests, travel burnout is the state that a traveller reaches, seemingly inevitably, where they become agitated and hostile towards their environment.
+As its name suggests, travel burnout is the state that a traveler reaches, seemingly inevitably, where they become agitated and hostile towards their environment.
 According to one popular travel website, there are eight symptoms which, when they occur together, are a sure sign that travel burnout has set in.

 While the underlying reasons for travel burnout vary from person to person and can be a response to changes in circumstance beyond their control, just as often, they are a result of a loss of interest in the trip itself.

 The first and usually most noticeable sign is that your communications back to friends and family becomes notably more combative in tone.
 If you are someone who blogs about your travel then keep an eye out for any unintended shifts in the tone of your pieces that could be an indication that you are having some issues that need resolving.
 It is therefore very important to stay healthy while traveling.

 Travel burnout tends to also put sufferers on edge so that things that wouldn’t normally bother them are suddenly causing constant issues.
 It is believed that the psychological explanation for this is that as we miss our familiar surroundings, we begin to reject our new ones, and every little thing that is different from what we’re used to elicits a negative response.